rstcheck/rstcheck/docs/source/migrations.rst

 **Subject to change till final release**

-With version 6 the whole code base was restructured and with it the whole open library API has changed.
-A simple migration is not possible.
-Please see the :ref:`api:API` section or open an issue if you have open questions.
+With version 6 the whole code base was restructured.
+The core library was moved into its own repository.

 The new logging system may help you find issues while migrating to v6.
 You may then want to turn it on on the lowest level ``--log-level DEBUG``.

 ``rstcheck`` moved from ``myint/rstcheck`` to ``rstcheck/rstcheck`` so you may want to update links you have pointing to the old repository's location.
+Also the core library moved to the new repository ``rstcheck/rstcheck-core``.

 The ``master`` branch was renamed to ``main``.
 If you use git dependencies you may need to update your reference.